SimmiiP/Social_Media_App/README.md

 with that username.
 If it doesn't match a result, the console returns "No users with that username found".
 It ignores case and returns half spelled values as well.

+## Go Online

+The user has to input the index number of the offline user they would like to set to active now, and confirm that they would like to set it to active with a yes or no answer.
+The api function then marks the active now field as true.
+The listing function for offline users is also used here to list the users that can actually be marked active.
+The answers "Yes" and "No" must be in this format.

+## Go Offline

+Similar to the previous entry except that the functions now do the opposite, the listing function for active users is used to list the users that can be  set to offline.
+The answers "Yes" and "No" must be in this format.

+## Get Verified

+The user has to input the index number of the unverified user they would like to set to verified, and confirm that they would like to set it to verified with a yes or no answer.
+The api function then marks the verified field as true.
+The listing function for unverified users is also used here to list the users that can actually be marked verified.
+The answers "Yes" and "No" must be in this format.

+## Unverify Account

+Similar to the previous entry except that the functions now do the opposite, the listing function for verified users is used to list the users that can be unverified.
+The answers "Yes" and "No" must be in this format.

+## Set Profile Picture

+The user has to input the index number of the user they would like to set a profile picture for, and confirm that they would like to set it with a yes or no answer.
+The api function then marks the profile picture field as true.
+The listing function for users without profile picutre users is also used here to list the users that can actually be set a profile picture.
+The answers "Yes" and "No" must be in this format.

+## Remove Profile Picture

+Similar to the previous entry except that the functions now do the opposite, the listing function for users with profile picture is used to list the users that can have their profile picture removed.
+The answers "Yes" and "No" must be in this format.

 ## Exit App

 End the instance of the app running.